SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-email-template.md

 # Add an email template

-Email templates can be used when creating new e-mails in the SuperOffice inbox, and when sending quotes, order confirmations and privacy confirmations.
+Email templates can be used when creating new emails in the SuperOffice inbox, and when sending quotes, order confirmations and privacy confirmations.

 Templates are displayed as items in the **Email - Template** list and you can add new templates to SuperOffice CRM by entering it as an item in the list.